JuliaLang/julia/stdlib/Logging/docs/src/index.md

 * The *log level* is a broad category for the message that is used for early filtering.
 There are several standard levels of type [`LogLevel`](@ref);
   user-defined levels are also possible.
-  Each is distinct in purpose:
+  Each built-in is distinct in purpose:
   - [`Logging.Debug`](@ref) (log level -1000) is information intended for the developer of the program.
 These events are disabled by default.
   - [`Logging.Info`](@ref) (log level 0) is for general information to the user.